Cox-Automotive/terraform-provider-alks/README.md

 ## Pre-Requisites

-* This is intended to be used by user's with the `Admin` role, if you have an `IAMAdmin` role you'll be able to create roles and attach policies, but you wont't be able to create other infrastructure.
+* This is intended to be used by user's with the `Admin` role, if you have an `IAMAdmin` role you'll be able to create roles and attach policies, but you won't be able to create other infrastructure.
 Upgrading to `Admin` will remedy this.
 * You'll need to make sure you've [installed Terraform](https://www.terraform.io/) version 1.7 or newer.

 ## Installation